Protect Your Platform from Deepfake Romance Scams

 Conclusion

 Deepfake tools are racing ahead: faster, cheaper and harder to spot, with real‑time face swaps and near‑instant voice clones now standard in romance scams.
-Keeping your platform safe on Valentine’s Day is not about one clever feature.
-It is about a few layered, grown‑up choices.
+Effective romance scam prevention is no longer about one clever feature.
+Keeping your platform safe on Valentine’s Day means a few layered, grown‑up choices.

 You harden onboarding, watch for synthetic intimacy as it builds, and give users simple ways to spot red flags and ask for help.
-At the same time, your teams quietly connect media checks, behaviour signals, and human judgment.
+At the same time, your teams quietly connect media checks, behaviour signals, and human judgment, supported by deepfake detection companies and in‑house expertise where it matters most.

 FAQ Section